The Call of God in His Seven Thunders - Part 1

 If you read further in Revelation 8, God’s judgement will destroy one-third of the vegetation of the earth.
-Judgement comes to those who refuse to take accept the sacrifice of “skin” (Jesus Christ) who covers sin.
-Those who do not have the seal of God are the ones who have put on the "garment" of man instead.
-Many in the modern "church" believe that their “man-made” garments are the seal of God, but the day is coming when these counterfeit "garments" will be exposed for what they are.
-The so called “Christian” activities of the “institution” will be exposed for not resting on the finished work (Gospel) of Jesus Christ.
+Judgement comes to those who refuse to take accept the sacrifice of 'skin' (Christ) that not only forgives us of our sin, but gives us victory over them also.
+Those who do not have the seal of God are the ones who have put on their man-made self-righteous 'garments' instead of Christ.
+Many in the harlot church system believe that their counterfeit garments of imputed righteousness are their seal of God.
+The day is coming when their false garments will be exposed for what they truly are.
+The so called 'Christian' activities within the church institution will be exposed for not resting on what Christ has done.

 And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only those men which have not the seal of God in their foreheads. – Revelation 9:14

-When man tries to cover himself with his own works and traditions to attain salvation, he has rejected the covering of Jesus Christ for his own.
-It is important to understand that the message of the end times is about reconciliation, but it also is about judgement.
-They are both part of God's ultimate plan.
+When man tries to cover himself with his own self-righteous works and man-made traditions to attain salvation, he has rejected Christ for one of his own making.
+It is imperative to understand that in this day and age that the message of the Kingdom of God is about reconciliation and also about judgement.
+They are both part of God's ultimate plan and the Gospel message.

-The second thunder in Revelation is about God saying, “come and see,” which will be about judging the man-made system of the world.
-Both thunders in the Old and New Testament is a confirmation that they both agree with each other that God judges sin and rebellion.
+The second thunder in Revelation is about God saying, 'Come and see,' which is about judging the man-made systems of the world.
+Both thunders in both the Old and New Testament is a confirmation that they both agree with each other that God will judge through Christ all sin and rebellion.

 The first thunder is about the starting point of redemption and restoration.
-God has a plan and a purpose, and wants to reveal it His followers so they can align with it.
-Mankind has alienated themselves from God; they are exposed and naked to the curse of sin.
-The Good News is that God has a gift to offer, which is a covering for man’s "nakedness."
-Jesus Christ has abolished the sacrifice of animals and has became the ultimate sacrifice for all of mankind.
-He is the “coat of skin” that covers man's sin .
-All anyone has to do is to choose to accept Him as their Lord and Savior.
-By accepting His grace will enable His power in your life to no longer be a slave sin, but become a new creation in God's eternal family.
-That which comes from the ground has no redemptive qualities, but God’s “skin” does.
-He is our grace and spiritual food that we must nourish ourselves with daily.
+God has a plan and a purpose and wants to reveal it to His followers so they can align with it.
+Mankind has alienated themselves from God.
+They are exposed and naked to the curse of their sin.
+The Good News is that God has a gift of salvation to offer through Christ.
+By what Christ has done, the sacrifice of animals is no longer required as he is deemed the ultimate sacrifice for all of mankind.
+He gives us a 'coat of skin' (a right standing with God) that brings forgiveness through repentance.
+All anyone has to do is to choose to accept his sacrifice and following in his ways.
+God's grace through Christ grace by the power of the Holy Spirit will enables us to be no longer slaves to sin, but have victory as we become new creations becoming part of God's eternal family.
+The traditions of man have absolutely no redemptive qualities because they are derived from what God has cursed.

-The second thunder is about God’s judgement on those who are living in sin and rebellion in opposition to Him.
-When we follow the traditions and ideologies of man, it makes man the “savior” instead of Jesus Christ.
-God’s fire and hail plundered the works of man through the Old Testament.
-They were the “tillers of the land” who abandoned the ways of the Lord.
-The locusts in the book of Revelation will not come to destroy the vegetation of the earth, but the “vegetation,” or "garment" of man.
-Those who have on the "garment" of grace will not be touched because they are covered by the blood of the Lamb.
+The second thunder is about God’s judgement on those who are living in sin and rebelling against Him.
+When we get caught up in the traditions and ideologies of man, it makes man the 'Saviour' instead of Christ.
+We must not forget that God’s fire and hail plundered the works of man through the Old Testament.
+These people were the 'tillers of the land' who abandoned the ways of Yahweh.
+The locusts in the book of Revelation will not come to destroy the vegetation of the earth, but the 'vegetation,' or self-righteous garments that man loves to wear.
+Those who have on the garments of grace or right standing with God will have His seal because they are covered by the blood of the Lamb.

-When the uncovering comes, what will you be wearing, the "garment" of man, or the "garment" of grace?”
+When the uncovering comes, what will you be wearing, man's garments of self-righteousness, or do you have right standing that only comes through God's appointed Son?